eborrallo/abiregistry-sdk/README.md

 # Initialize Foundry config
 npx abiregistry foundry init

+# If you have existing broadcasts, config is auto-generated!
-# Edit abiregistry.config.json with your deploy scripts
+# Otherwise, edit abiregistry.config.json with your deploy scripts
 ```

 **Usage:**